mmistakes/made-mistakes-jekyll/_posts/2013-05-28-suhairykz-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @suhairykz"
+title: "Brightly colored by the sky"
 description: "PaperFaces portrait of @suhairykz drawn with Paper by 53 on an iPad."
 image: paperfaces-suhairykz-twitter-lg
 thumb: paperfaces-suhairykz-twitter-150.jpg